ThibTrip/pangres/wiki_templates/README.md

-This folder contains the same information as in the GitHub [wiki](https://github.com/ThibTrip/pangres/wiki).
+# wiki_templates

-Some parts of the wiki are generated.
-Indeed, all the files in the directory `./templates` are templates with placeholders.
+This folder contains templates with placeholders for generating the wiki.

 The placeholders follow the syntax defined in the library [npdoc_to_md](https://github.com/ThibTrip/npdoc_to_md/).